Rakmo33/yelpcamp/README.md

-# Welcome to Rakmo's YelpCamp
+# Welcome to Rakmo's Trek Blog!
 website hosted on : https://yelpcamp-project-001.herokuapp.com/

 Current Features Of The App :